 As with any public speaking, getting the timing right is important.
 Readings can be as short or long as you want them to be, but opting for a short reading may mean the opportunity to say some meaningful words gets lost, whereas going for a much longer reading could leave mourners getting lost in a sea of words.
 If in doubt, set a timer on your phone or a stopwatch, read out the poem or passage and check how long it takes.

 There are no strict rules, but anything over 5 minutes could be considered a long reading.
-The most common reading durations are 1-2 minutes, but if it goes over this, you should not worry – the important thing is saying something that provides meaning and reflection to those listening.
+The most common reading duration is 1-2 minutes, but if it goes over this, don't worry – The important thing is saying something that provides meaning and reflection to those listening.

 Popular non-religious funeral readings